What's New for 2020-21

 Gelman & VSTC Libraries

-Access to Gelman and VSTC Libraries in the 2020-21 academic year is strictly limited to residential students and to GW students, faculty, and staff who have special permission to be on campus.
-Access to both libraries requires a seat reservation.
-Students from other universities, family members of students or faculty, outside researchers, GW neighbors or anyone else not authorized to be on campus is not be permitted to enter.
-Current GW students, faculty, staff, some visiting researchers, and alumni will be allowed to pick up materials from the front lobby of Gelman Library with an appointment, but they may not enter past the gates.
+Students from other universities, family members of students or faculty, outside researchers, GW neighbors or anyone else without a valid GWorld card is not be permitted to enter.
+Current GW students, faculty, staff, some visiting researchers, and alumni who do not yet have campus access will be allowed to pick up materials from the front lobby of Gelman Library with an appointment.

-Entrance to Gelman or VSTC Libraries requires patrons to check in and out of their seat reservation and swipe their physical GWorld card.
+Entrance to Gelman or VSTC Libraries requires patrons to swipe their physical GWorld card.
 In the past, anyone who forgot their GWorld could be signed in at the desk; that is no longer possible.
+No one will be allowed to sign in without a physical GWorld card or enter the library if their GWorld card tap is denied.

 Masks must be worn in the libraries at all times, covering your mouth and nose.
 Masks may not be removed to eat and may be removed only as needed to take a drink.

-Eckles Library will not reopen for the 2020-21 academic year
+Eckles Library will remain closed for Summer 2021 and will reopen for the 2021-22 academic year.